MoizAhmed2517/Streamlit/README.md

-Learning Streamlit for making project accessible to everyone in a visualize manner
+**Learning Streamlit for making project accessible to everyone in a visualized manner**